Nazek-Altayeb/FoodTrack_Assessment/README.md

 # Analysis
-According to the requirements, only one table will be created and added to the existing database that Django Framework offers.
+According to the requirements, two tables will be created and added to the existing database that Django Framework offers.
-And inorder to have an API out of this table, i am going to use the Django Serializer to transform model data into JSON format.
+And inorder to have an API out of these tables, i am going to use the Django Serializer to transform the models into JSON format.

 ## Database